cirospaciari/socketify.py/docs/basics.md

 ## Using ujson, orjson or any custom JSON serializer
-socketify by default uses built in `json` module with have great performance on PyPy, but if you wanna to use another module instead of the default you can just register using `app.json_serializer(module)`
+socketify by default uses built-in `json` module with has great performance on PyPy, but if you wanna use another module instead of the default you can just register using `app.json_serializer(module)`

 ```python
 from socketify import App